gcmourao/MyPersonalWebsite2/MyWebsite/content/about.md

 ---

-I graduated with a bachelor’s degree in Economics from the Federal University of Minas Gerais in Belo Horizonte/Brazil.
+I was graduated from the University of Minas Gerais (Belo Horizonte/ Brazil) in 2010 with a bachelor degree in Economics.
 Since the very beginning of the course I got passionate about Statistical Modeling after taking some Econometric courses.
 After that, I decided to deepen my knowledge attending some additional courses like Calculus, Linear Algebra and Differential Equations in the University’s Statistics department.<br>
 After my graduation, I had the opportunity to live in the biggest cities in Brazil: Sao Paulo and Rio de Janeiro.
 My work experience includes banking and consultancy industries, always working in the Data Science field.<br>

 <br>